cdubz/xflux-gui/README.md

 ### Ubuntu/Debian Launcher

-To take advantage of the launchcer, simply copying from the `desktop` folder to the appropriate location on your system.
+To take advantage of the launcher, simply copy it from the `desktop` folder to the appropriate location on your system.
 E.g.:

 ```bash